CMSgov/bcda-static-site/index.md

       * Reduce burden on ACOs for changes to the data or data format
       * Enhance efficiency by enabling system-to-system communication and reducing the need for manual intervention to retrieve and manipulate the data

-  * **Are CCLF files going away?**
+  * **Are the CCLFs going away?**
-    * CCLF files are not going away any time soon.
-CMS wants to make sure Shared Savings Program ACOs have ample time to work with both formats together and become familiar with the API.
+    * No, CCLF files are not going away.
+CMS wants to make sure Shared Savings Program ACOs have  time to work with both formats together to understand similarities and differences and become familiar with the API and receive data in the most user friendly format.

   * **Why should my ACO use BCDA?**
-    * Based on the goals above, CMS believes that SSP ACOs and their vendor partners will be better able to provide higher quality care to their beneficiaries at lower cost with BCDA.
+    * CMS believes that SSP ACOs and their vendor partners will be better able and more easily leverage and use the data provided since it will be in a more user friendly format and can be more easily targeted to narrow in on specific data elements.
       * SSP ACOs can retrieve bulk claims data on a weekly, rather than monthly, basis, at a time of their choosing.
       * BCDA allows system-to-system communication and data transfer, reducing the manual intervention currently required to retrieve CCLF files.
     * BCDA is built in accordance with feedback from SSP ACOs and their vendor partners.
 When you use BCDA in sandbox or production, you are invited to share feedback with CMS and ensure we are creating an API that meets your organization’s needs.

   * **Sounds great!
 Where do I start?**
     * If your Shared Savings Program ACO is ready to start working with BCDA, the first step is to let us know you’re interested.
 BCDA will onboard ACOs to the production environment in the order in which they sign up.
     * While you wait, join the [BCDA Google Group](https://groups.google.com/forum/#!forum/bc-api){:target="_blank"} to learn how other ACOs are working with the API, try out the [sandbox environment](https://sandbox.bcda.cms.gov){:target="_blank"}, and get familiar with [how to translate between CCLF and BCDA data fields.](./data_guide.html){:target="_blank"}

   * **I’m a vendor who works with Shared Savings Program ACOs.
 How can I work with BCDA?**
-  [need the CMS answer to this]
+    * Vendors who work with Shared Savings Program ACOs to assist in managing their data should work with their ACO partners to interface with BCDA.

   * **There are so many new acronyms on this page.
 What do they mean?**
     * **API:** An API (Application Programming Interface) is a set of features and rules that exist inside a software program that allows other software programs to interact with it.
 For example, you can build an app that uses the Twitter API to get information or data from a user's Twitter account.
 APIs are used in a wide variety of ways, but for our purposes, you can think of an API as a pipeline that can allow your ACO’s computer systems to receive data directly from CMS’ databases.
     * **FHIR:** FHIR (Fast Healthcare Interoperability Resources) is a specification for exchanging healthcare data electronically, allowing any system to access and consume this data to solve clinical and administrative problems around healthcare-related data.
 BCDA is built on the Blue Button 2.0 API, which has structured its data using the FHIR standard.
 BCDA will use three endpoints from the FHIR specification: explanation of benefits, patient, and coverage.
 Learn more about FHIR in the [guide to working with BCDA data.](./data_guide.html){:target="_blank"}
     * **NDJSON:** [New Line Delimited JSON](http://ndjson.org){:target="_blank"} is the file format used by the bulk FHIR specification.
 An NDJSON file provides a single record on each line, which makes it easy for various tools to look at and process one record at a time before moving on to the next one.
-Our [About the Data](./data_guide.html){:target="_blank"} page provides more information on working with the NDJSON files you’ll receive through BCDA
+Our [About the Data](./data_guide.html){:target="_blank"} page provides more information on working with the NDJSON files you’ll receive through BCDA.

 ## Bulk FHIR APIs at CMS

    BCDA is one member of a suite of FHIR APIs provided by CMS, which work together to provide claims data that enables higher-quality patient care.

 #### [Blue Button 2.0:](https://bluebutton.cms.gov){:target="_blank"}
-   * Provides FHIR-formatted data for one individual Medicare beneficiary at a time, to registered applications with beneficiary authorization.
+   * Provides FHIR-formatted data for **one** individual Medicare beneficiary at a time, to registered applications with beneficiary authorization.

 #### Beneficiary Claims Data API (BCDA):
    * Uses the bulk FHIR specification to provide data files to an ACO for **all** of the beneficiaries a given Shared Savings Program ACO is eligible to receive.
    * BCDA does not require individual beneficiary authorization to send this information, though beneficiaries can opt out of having their data shared by calling 1800 Medicare.

 #### [Data at the Point of Care (DPC) pilot:](https://dpc.cms.gov){:target="_blank"}
    * Provides FHIR-formatted bulk data files to **fee-for-service providers** for their active patients as needed for treatment purposes under HIPAA.
    * Data at the Point of Care does not require individual beneficiary authorization but does allow a process for patients to opt out of data sharing.